Chat-Based Support Alone May Not Be Enough: Comparing Conversational and Embedded LLM Feedback for Mathematical Proof Learning: System Design

-We developed \textit{GPTutor} to support students' engagement with open-ended proof-writing homework.
-Rather than replacing students' reasoning processes, GPTutor is designed to scaffold reflection on logical structure while preserving opportunities for productive struggle.
-GPTutor provides high-quality, timely feedback on open-ended proof-writing assignments and supports students in asking math-related questions.
-It features two core functionalities: (1) a Proof-Review-GPTutor that provides structured feedback on students' written proofs, and (2) a chatbot that allows students to engage in real-time, math-focused dialogue.
-This section describes the design and implementation of these two components.
-Due to space constraints, the full implementation details are at the appendix GitHub repository: \url{https://anonymous.4open.science/r/AIED26-6868}.
+\textit{GPTutor} provides two core functionalities to support students' engagement with open-ended proof-writing homework, designed to scaffold reflection on logical structure while preserving opportunities for productive struggle.
+Full implementation details are at appendix \url{https://github.com/EasonC13/AIED26-Chatbots}.